Hybridization Number on Three Rooted Binary Trees is EPT: Preliminaries

 \section{Preliminaries}

-A \emph{rooted phylogenetic $X$-tree} is a rooted tree with no nodes with indegree~1 and outdegree~1, a root with indegree 0 and outdegree 1, and leaves bijectively labeled by the elements of a finite set~$X$.
-Such a tree is called binary if all inner nodes except the root have indegree~1 and outdegree~2.
-From now on we will refer to a rooted binary phylogenetic $X$-tree as a \emph{tree} for short.
+A \emph{rooted phylogenetic $X$-tree} is a rooted tree with no nodes with in-degree~1 and out-degree~1, a \revA{node} with in-degree 0 and out-degree 1 \revA{(the root)}, and leaves bijectively labelled with the elements of a finite set~$X$.
+Such a tree is called binary if all inner nodes except the root have in-degree~1 and out-degree~2.
+From now on we will refer to a rooted binary phylogenetic $X$-tree as a \emph{tree} for short, \revA{since we only consider rooted binary trees that are all on the same set~$X$}.
+The convention that roots have out-degree 1 is not essential but for technical convenience.

-A \emph{rooted phylogenetic network} is a directed acyclic graph (DAG) with no nodes with indegree 1 and outdegree 1, a single indegree 0 node (the \emph{root}) with outdegree 1 and leaves bijectively labelled by the elements of~$X$.
+A \emph{rooted phylogenetic network} \revA{(on~$X$)} is a directed acyclic graph (DAG) with no nodes with in-degree 1 and out-degree 1, a single in-degree-$0$ node (the \emph{root}) with out-degree 1 and leaves bijectively labelled with the elements of~$X$.
 Rooted phylogenetic networks will be called \emph{networks} for short.
 We identify each leaf of a tree or network with its label and call directed edges \emph{edges} for short. \leo{We see the root of a tree or network as a leaf and assume without loss of generality that it is labelled~$\rho$.} We call a network \emph{binary} if every \leo{non-leaf} node has total degree~3 and all leaves have degree~1.

-Network nodes with indegree~1 and outdegree \leo{at least~2} we call \emph{split nodes} while nodes with indegree \leo{at least~2} we call \emph{reticulation nodes}, or \emph{reticulations} for short.
+We call network nodes with in-degree~1 and out-degree \leo{at least~2} \emph{split nodes}, while nodes with in-degree \leo{at least~2} are called \emph{reticulation nodes}, or \emph{reticulations} for short.
 The \emph{hybridization number} (often also called reticulation number) of a binary network~$N$ is defined as the number of reticulation nodes of~$N$.
-For a general network the hybridization number is given by the sum $\sum(d^-(v)-1)$ over all nodes~$v$ \leo{of}~$N$ with indegree $d^-(v)$ at least 2.
-For a tree $T$ and a set $X' \subseteq X$, we define $T(X')$ as the minimal subtree of $T$ that contains all elements of $X'$, and as the result of suppressing all nodes of $T(X')$ with in- and outdegree~1.
+For a general network the hybridization number is given by the sum $\sum(d^-(v)-1)$ over all nodes~$v$ \leo{of}~$N$ with in-degree $d^-(v)$ at least 2.
+For a tree $T$ and a set $X' \subseteq X$, we define $T(X')$ as the minimal subtree of $T$ that contains all elements of $X'$, and \revA{$T|X'$} as the result of suppressing all nodes of $T(X')$ with in- and out-degree~1.
 The set of leaves of a tree~$T$ is denoted $L(T)$.